Recipient of the 2014 "Keeping the Blues Alive Award" (category: Commercial Radio), Graveyard Blues brings you the very best

 WBAB's sister station 1240AM WGBB.
 It held the Thursday at 10PM time slot until the station was eventually sold.
 In May of

 2002, Graveyard Blues found a new home, on Sunday night, at WRCN!
-Graveyard Blues is currently in it's 12th year of
+After a format change occurred at WRCN, Graveyard

 The story of Gravefest:

 Several months after the first anniversary, of Graveyard Blues, quietly passed in May 2003... many of the bands began